Editorial Policies

 Hazards and Human or Animal Subjects

-If the work involves chemicals, procedures or equipment that have any unusual hazards inherent in their use, the author must clearly identify these in the manuscript.
+If the work involves chemicals, procedures or equipment with any unusual hazards inherent in their use, the author must identify these in the manuscript.

 Disclosure and Conflicts of Interest